SING3R-SLAM: Submap-based Indoor Monocular Gaussian SLAM with 3D Reconstruction Priors: Experiments

-\textbf{Implementation.} CUT3R \cite{wang2025continuous} is used as our 3D encoder and RaDe-GS \cite{zhang2024rade} is used as our Gaussian rasterizer.
+CUT3R \cite{wang2025continuous} is used as our monocular geometry estimator $\mathcal{D}$ and RaDe-GS \cite{zhang2024rade} is used as our Gaussian rasterizer.
 We train on a single NVIDIA RTX 4090 GPU.
-For tracking, we choose $K=6$ for each submap.
-For mapping, we set $\lambda_{scaleD}=10, \lambda_{DN}=0.05, \lambda_{N}=0.05, \lambda_{S}=10$ and $\lambda_{D}=5$ in the map update and $\lambda_{D}=0.5$ in the global bundle adjustment.
-Refer to the Appendix for more details.
+We choose $K=6$ frames for each submap.
+For keyframe selection, we set the default threshold as 0.7.
+For loop detection, we set the threshold as 0.5.
+For submap registration, we set $\lambda_{scaleD}=10$.
+For local bundle adjustment, we apply online optimization with 20 iterations and set the sliding window $W=10$ and $\lambda_{D}=10, \lambda_{N}=0, \lambda_{DN}=0.01, \lambda_{S}=10$.
+For global bundle adjustment, we set $\lambda_{D}=0, \lambda_{N}=0.005, \lambda_{DN}=0.005, \lambda_{S}=0$ and apply off-line optimization with 20000 iterations.